C0PEP0D/sheld0n/doc/00-advance-simulation-setup.md

 Because the `run` and the `post` are separated, you may change any post-processing function after the simulation has been executed without having to run again the whole simulation.
 However, in that case, make sure you delete the directory `post_process/time`, if it exists, before running again the `post` script (otherwise the post processing script might think that their is no need to run again).

 Finally the script `clean` completely cleans the simulation (without changing the parameters) if you want to completely start over the compilation configuration, the simulation and the post processing.
-It may be necessary if the directory moved or changed name.
+It may be necessary if the directory of the case moved or changed name.

 ## Next tutorial